bcgov/data-publication/pages/dsg_staging_area.md

 ## STAGING AREA NAMING AND DATA QUALITY

 ### Valid Geometry
-+ Datasets are required to have valid geometries set at the standard tolerances and precision.
++ Datasets are required to have valid geometries set at the [standard tolerances and precision](https://www.esri.com/arcgis-blog/products/arcgis-pro/analytics/geoprocessing-resolution-tolerance-and-hair/).
+   + XY Resolution should be 0.0001 meters (1/10 millimeters) or its equivalent in map units.
+For example, if a feature class is stored in state plane feet, the default precision will be 0.0003281 feet (0.003937 inches).
+If coordinates are in latitude-longitude, the default resolution is 0.000000001 degrees.
+ + XY Tolerance should be 0.001 meters or its equivalent in map units.
+This is 10 times larger than the default resolution value and is recommended in most cases.
 + Please use Check and/or Repair geometry tools prior to uploading to Staging.

 ### Naming and File Type Consistency